GaiaNet-AI/docs/README.md

 ## Need Help?
 If you have any questions or need assistance, please open an issue in this repository or reach out through our community channels.

-Thank you for contributing to GaiaNet's documentation!
+Thank you for contributing to Gaia's documentation!